Jay F. Whitacre

-Professor of Materials Science and Engineering and Engineering and Public Policy
+Trustee Professor in Energy, Materials Science and Engineering, Engineering and Public Policy

-CMU's Jay Whitacre, the founder of grid battery maker Aquion Energy, discusses the next generation of energy storage technologies being pioneered at CMU.
+CMU's Jay Whitacre discusses the next generation of energy storage technologies being pioneered at CMU.

-Whitacre presented about low cost batteries and if they can help us to use more renewables and build fewer transmission lines at the symposium celebrating the launch of the institute.
+Whitacre presented about low cost batteries and if they can help us to use more renewables and build fewer transmission lines at the symposium celebrating the launch of the Scott Institute.